Back To Top

 -

-Henry's classic bagged design is also perfect for those who suffer from allergies, as it ensures that all the dust, debris, and hair that you vacuum up stays put and secure until it's time to replace the bag.
-Not to mention, it ensures that its suction power doesn't falter – and while the Henry Xtra does only offer one power level, you can rest assured that it is more than enough to clean up all sorts of messes.
+What we love most is this model's reliability, and although our tester, Helen, reviewed it back in 2023, she still uses it weekly at home.
+Henry's classic bagged design is also perfect for those with allergies, as it ensures that the dust, debris, and hair you vacuum up stays put and secure until it's time to replace the bag.
+Not to mention, it ensures that its suction power doesn't falter – and while this Henry only offers one power level, you can rest assured that it is more than enough to clean up all sorts of messes.

 Features we loved during testing

-The 9-litre dust bag also meant that she didn't have to empty the bag for weeks, as the capacity was that large.
+Helen also found that it performed well when removing debris from her home - especially during intense (and very dusty) DIY sessions.
+The 6-litre dust bag also meant she didn't have to empty it for weeks, as its capacity was that large.
 This makes it perfect for families, particularly messy homes, or those who want to use it both inside and outside the house (like cleaning the car, for example).

-However, it is worth noting that because of its corded and decently large body, if you often struggle for storage space, available plug sockets, or only have one floor type in your home, you might be better off opting for a different model.
-The Henry Quick Corded is a great alternative, as it offers the same corded power but with a stick design.
+However, it is worth noting that, because of its corded design and relatively large body, if you often struggle with storage space, available plug sockets, or have only one floor type in your home, you might be better off opting for a different model.
+The Henry Quick Corded is a great alternative, offering the same corded power but with a stick design.
 It's also very comparable in terms of price.
+Alternatively, the Henry HVB160 Cordless Vacuum Cleaner offers the same cylinder design but with a battery.

-Read our Henry Xtra vacuum cleaner review for more details.
+Read our full Henry HRV160 Vacuum Cleaner review for more details.

 The best cordless vacuum cleaner for most people